rugo/berlyne/README.md

 The platform is ready to be worked with, but is also still under heavy construction.

+## Live Demo

 Check out the live demo [here](https://demo.berlyne.wass-ctf.xyz)!
+Just register an account and join the course _Example_.
+The given email adress is not used in any way except for the "Lost Password" function.

 ## Requirements